Multiple Parties in a Car Accident

 To assign fault percentages, a thorough review of the accident takes place, prompting the need for good records.
 Accident reports, police reports, and statements by all involved, including witnesses, are examined by all parties.

-Each party’s insurance company will likely attempt to shift blame to the other parties, so having a top-notch car accident attorney on your side limits these conversations.
+Each party’s insurance company will likely attempt to shift blame to the other parties, so having a top-notch Michigan car accident lawyer on your side limits these conversations.

 The responsible parties are assigned percentages based on fault for the compensation you are seeking.
 Each of these parties will be accountable for that percentage in any settlement or trial verdict.